-What is Enamel?
+What Is Enamel?

 The crown of the tooth is the part we can see.
-It’s the protective outer layer that surrounds all of the more sensitive inner structures of the tooth.
+It’s the protective outer layer that surrounds all of the sensitive inner structures of the tooth.
 Crowns are covered in a substance called enamel, which is the hardest material produced by the human body.
 Yes, even harder than bone!

-This largely inorganic mineral forms around the crown of the tooth while the tooth is still developing inside the gums.
+This largely inorganic mineral forms around the crown of the tooth while the tooth is still developing inside the jawbone.
 Once the tooth grows into place, the formation of enamel ends, leaving a tough layer of protection between the tooth and the rest of the world.

-If Enamel is So Tough, Why do I Get Cavities?
+If Enamel Is So Tough, Why Do I Get Cavities?

 Cavities happen when the enamel has either been broken or worn away.
 The soft, inner parts of the tooth become susceptible to damage and decay.